ibm-messaging/mq-ansible/roles/getconfig/README.md

 # GetConfig
-Retrieves and copies a local `mqsc` file to the target machine
+Retrieves and copies a local `mqsc` file to the target machine.